ap-logics/ap-logics/README.md

 # Hi there, I'm Aayush 👋

 A 2nd year Mathematics & Statistics student at the University of Nottingham.
-Avidly solving problems, whether it be building trading strategies or designing creative game development solutions.

 Looking for potential quantitative research / software engineering roles.